 - Meesuk, V., Chitradon, R., Bali, A., & Snidvongs, W. (2011).
 Lessons Learned in Thailand from 2004 Tsunami.
 In S. C. Lin & E. Yen (Eds.), Data Driven e-Science (pp. 415–434).
 Springer New York. doi:10.1007/978-1-4419-8014-4_32

-Vorawit Meesuk has defended his PhD thesis on 14 June 2017.
+Vorawit Meesuk was awarded with a Doctoral degree on 14 juni 2017.
 Read more here.